Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces

-\textbf{Step 2:} There are no additional $\mathbf{H}$ orbits over $F_r$ which aren't defined over $F$.
+\textbf{Step 2:} There are no additional $\mathbf{H}$ orbits over $F_r$ that are not defined over $F$.

-The $\Omega$ colors of the chambers doesn't depend on the field, therefore the only way a new orbit may appear is if there is a chamber in $\B_G'$ whose $\mathbf{H}(F_r)$ doesn't contain any chamber in $\B_G$.
+The $\Omega$ colors of the chambers do not depend on the field, therefore the only way a new orbit may appear is if there is a chamber in $\B_G'$ whose $\mathbf{H}(F_r)$ does not contain any chamber in $\B_G$.

-Assume there is a chamber like that.
-There is a gallery between any two chambers of $\B_G'$, therefore we can find $\C,\C'\in \B_G'$ which share a face of codimension 1 such that the $\mathbf{H}(F_r)$ orbit of $\C$ contains a chamber in $\B_G$, and the $\mathbf{H}(F_r)$ orbit of $\C'$ doesn't contain a chamber in $\B_G$.
-Without loss of generality we may assume that $\C\subset \B_G$.
+Suppose such a chamber exists.
+There is a gallery between any two chambers of $\B_G'$, therefore we can find $\C,\C'\in \B_G'$ which share a facet of codimension 1 such that the $\mathbf{H}(F_r)$ orbit of $\C$ contains a chamber in $\B_G$, and the $\mathbf{H}(F_r)$ orbit of $\C'$ does not contain a chamber in $\B_G$.
+Without loss of generality, we may assume that $\C\subset \B_G$.